 In a large soup pot bring vegetable stock to boil.
 Lower to a simmer.
 Add chopped vegetables and bay leaf.
 Cook for 20-25 minutes, or until the potatoes are tender.

-In a separate small bowl, combine tapioca flour with 2 tablespoons warm water.
-Stir until mixture is smooth.
-Add the mixture into the stew.
 Stir in turmeric and apple cider vinegar.
 Add salt to taste.
 Mix stew well and leave to cook for another few minutes.

 Serve the stew with Greek yogurt and extra virgin olive or flaxseed oil.
 Add cayenne pepper to taste if desired.